SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

                       `view-consumer-identification` solution.
                       The `redirect-consumer-identification` method redirects
-                      the user to Swedbank's own site to handle the checkin and is used in other implementations."%}
+                      the user to Swedbank's own site to handle the checkin and is used in other implementations.
+                      `Redirect-consumer-identification` **should only be used in
+                      test enviroments**.
+It is not suitable for the production environment as there is no simple way of retrieving the consumerProfileRef."%}

 {:.code-header}
 **HTML**